-I’ve seen it every exercise from the squat, to the bench press, to the deadlift, to the pull-up.
+I’ve seen it in every exercise from the squat, to the bench press, to the deadlift, to the pull-up.

-Lifters typically use bad form in a effort to lift more weight, but lifting more weight at the expense of great form is a one way ticket to very short career in the iron game.
+Lifters typically use bad form in an effort to lift more weight, but lifting more weight at the expense of great form is a one way ticket to a very short career in the iron game.

 Poor form not only looks bad, but it will set you up to eventually get injured.
 It is not worth risking your lifting career in order to impress some meatheads at the local commercial gym.

 What is even worse about bad form is when the bad form is taught to trainees by so-called “trainers and coaches.”
 It is unacceptable.

 If you do not know how to do something as a coach, do not try to coach it.
-I do not try to teach my clients how do MMA because I do not know how to do it!
+I do not try to teach my clients how to do MMA training because I do not know how to do it!

 Coaching a client through a movement that you have no idea how to do is blatant negligence.

 The dumbbell reverse lunge is a basic human movement pattern that is typically butchered in the gym.

 Check out my tutorial at the top of the page so that you can learn how to do dumbbell reverse lunges properly.

 I’ll holla at you next time.